-17 Fixed or floating dividend/coupon Floating Fixed 18 Coupon rate ad any related index Fixed 4.50%.
+17 Fixed or floating dividend/coupon Floating Fixed 18 Coupon rate ad any related index N.A.
+Fixed 4.50%.
 In particular, the rate will be set on the issue date as the sum of the EUSA5Y and the spread 19 Existence of a dividend stopper N.A. no EU-20a Fully discretionary, partly discretionary or mandatory (in terms of timing) Fully discretionary Fully discretionary EU-20b Fully discretionary, partly discretionary or mandatory (in terms of amount) Fully discretionary Fully discretionary 21 Existence of step up or other incentive to redeem N.A. no 22 Non-cumulative or cumulative N.A.
 Non-cumulative 23 Convertible or non-convertible N.A.
 Non-convertible 24 If convertible, conversion trigger(s) N.A.
 N.A.
 25 If convertible, fully or partially N.A.
 N.A.
 26 If convertible, conversion rate N.A.
 N.A.
 27 If convertible, mandatory or optional conversion N.A.
 N.A.
 28 If convertible, specify instrument type convertible into N.A.
 N.A.
 29 If convertible, specify issuer of the instrument it converts into N.A.
 N.A.
 30 Write-down features N.A.
 Yes 31 If write-down, write-down trigger(s) N.A.
 A decline in the CET1 ratio to below the 5.125% threshold 32 If write-down, full or partial N.A.
 Partial 33 If write-down, permanent or temporary N.A.
-Temporary 34 If temporary write-down, description of write-up mechanism , In the event of a net profit, the Issuer may (at its discretion and without prejudice to the limitations established in the applicable banking regulations) increase the Amount of the Securities until the previous write-downs have been offset 34a Type of subordination (only for eligible liabilities) N.A.
+Temporary 34 If temporary write-down, description of write-up mechanism In the event of a net profit, the issuer may (at its discretion and without prejudice to the limitations established in the applicable banking regulations) ncrease the amount of the securities until the previous write-downs have been offset 34a Type of subordination (only for eligible liabilities) N.A.
 N.A.
 EU-34b Ranking of the instrument in normal insolvency proceedings N.A.
 N.A.
-35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument (senior)) AT1 N.A.
+35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) AT1 N.A.
 36 Non-compliant transitioned features N.A. no 37 If yes, specify non-compliant features N.A.
+N.A.
+37a Link to the full term and conditions of the instrument (signposting) N.A.
 N.A.

-The following table shows the Banca Generali Group's Own Funds instruments as at 31 December 2022.
+The table shows Banca Generali Group's Own Funds instruments at 31 December 2023.